dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ## Email notifications

 You can receive email alerts about jobs by configuring the dbt Cloud email notification settings.
-Refer to [Users and licenses](/docs/cloud/manage-access/seats-and-users) for details on license types that are eligible for email notifications.

 ### Prerequisites
 - You must be either a _developer user_ or an _account admin_ to configure email notifications in dbt Cloud.
+For more details, refer to [Users and licenses](/docs/cloud/manage-access/seats-and-users).
     - As a developer user, you can set up email notifications for yourself.
     - As an account admin, you can set up notifications for yourself and other team members.